There are 7 perspective-shifting homeschool coaching discussions I routinely have.

 **Caveat: you can’t always give your child constant, unbroken eyeball-to-eyeball time.

 Have a specific time to plan for that special time together, and have an intentional plan for nurturing and taking care of you too.
-Use this self-care checklist to do just that.

 Are you in a low-energy place (and that’s the reason you’re not feeling good enough)?